xinhe2/journal-club/content/post/uchg-compbio-jc.md

 git push
 ```

-You will find your notes published at https://xinhe-lab.github.io/journal-club
+Now your note is published at https://xinhe-lab.github.io/journal-club with comments linked to github issues of this repository.